-Approximately 11,500 people, mostly small-scale farmers, live in the project area, including the Palma Real, Sonene, Infierno and Kotsimba indigenous communities.
+Approximately 11,500 people, mostly small-scale farmers, live in the project zone, including the Palma Real, Sonene and Infierno indigenous communities.

-By 2021, the Tambopata-Bahuaja project will create over 400 cocoa production jobs.
+By 2021, the Tambopata-Bahuaja project will support over 400 cocoa production jobs.

 Community engagement is key to ensuring our project is socially inclusive.
 Our project partner, a local NGO called AIDER, has been working in Madre de Dios since 2002 and has been instrumental in working to secure 188 land titles for local farmers.
 These titles give farmers much-needed legal recognition and security.

 We’ve seen how the strength of the Tambopata-Bahuaja project depends on the unity and commitment of the local communities.
 And we will continue to help by focusing our efforts on supporting their capacity to establish sustainable economic opportunities.